 If you have any questions, our customer services team are available by email: firstname.lastname@example.org or phone: 0333 005 0944 from 9 am – 5 pm Mondays, Tuesdays, Wednesdays, Thursdays and Saturdays; and 9 am – 4 pm on Fridays and Sundays.
 On Saturday and Sunday, our phone lines are closed for lunch between 12:30 pm to 1:30 pm.

 If you plan to volunteer your time during the pandemic and drive for a voluntary organisation or charity to help relieve some pressure, a normal motoring policy should cover you to do this, but this depends on your annual insurance company.

 If you find your annual policy doesn’t cover you for volunteering, then a normal temporary car insurance policy with Dayinsure will ensure you are covered.

 We understand that during the pandemic, many people have decided to start commuting in their own vehicles rather than take public transport.
 If your annual policy covers you for commuting, you will be covered to drive to work instead of taking public transport.
 If it doesn’t, we can offer temporary business insurance that can start in as little as 15 minutes.

-If you have temp cover with us and wonder what will happen if you break down during the Coronavirus pandemic, please check the RAC’s website for their latest information.
+If you have temp cover with us and wonder what will happen if you break down during the pandemic, please check the RAC’s website for their latest information.

 If you are not self-isolating but just looking for advice on how to make refuelling as safe as possible, there are some things you can do.
 If you need to refuel, most supermarket filling stations have self-service pumps that allow you to fuel up and pay without needing to go inside.
 These are a great option for limiting human contact.
 Equally, for those with an electric car using a public pump, you can usually pay by app, which is preferable.